 I’m old school when it comes to first dates.
 Make the guy feel like the guy by paying.
 If you offer to pay the first time you go out, he will probably be disappointed and feel less manly.
 My rule of thumb is offer (insist, actually) on paying on the third or fourth date (or make him dinner for the third or fourth date.)
 I do think it’s okay to pay for little things on a date, such as a Coke for him if you go to a movie afterwards, or pay for a round of drinks if you go to a bar.
 That’s just a nice gesture.

-4.Don’t talk about your last relationship, OR your ex husband.
+4.Don’t talk too much or too negatively about your last relationship, OR your ex husband.

 Trust me on this one.
 He might ask you about your divorce, and it’s okay to give a brief, not too emotional summation of what happened, but stop there.
 Trust me!
 Don’t say, “he’s a jerk,” “I hate him,” “I hope he burns in hell,” and don’t provide details about cheating, fighting and all of your ex’s faults.
 If you do, I can almost guarantee your date will never call you again.
 And, beware: if he badmouths his ex or continuously talks about her negatively, this might be a red flag.
 Instead, focus on interesting topics, interests, hobbies, passions, families, vacations, etc.